lizkil-dev/MERN-Stack-Project-To-Do-List/README.md

 React- and Redux-Functionality, the connection between client- and serverside as well as the JWT authentication.

 ### Optimizations
-It still needs an option for the users to delete their userdata from the database.
+The app still lacks an option for users to delete their userdata from the database.

 ### Installation
 npm install